 - Select OK and save.

-The Sharpen tool can then introduce noise to the image.
-You may be able to reduce that by using Effects and Noise Reduction.
-Again, adjust until you are happy.
+The Sharpen tool may introduce noise to the image, which you may be able to reduce that by using Effects and Noise Reduction.

 Snapseed is an app from Google that works on both Android and iPhones .
 It is a full image editor that works on most newer devices and has a very full feature set.
 One thing Snapseed does especially well is sharpening images.